Image shows a row of Archer branded, blue and gold biochips.

 Sector: Manufacturing

-Location: Sydney, NSW
+Location: Sydney, New South Wales

 Why R&D is needed

 Quantum computing and advances in nanotechnology are quickly becoming a reality.
-Australian company Archer Materials Limited is at the international forefront of this revolution.
+Australian company Archer Materials is at the international forefront of this revolution.

 CEO Dr Mohammad Choucair says recruiting internationally for leading scientists and technologists has been central to this.

-How the R&D Tax Incentive has helped
+How the R&DTI has helped

 For Archer Materials, the R&DTI has meant a significant tax offset that it reinvests in expanding the complex skill sets needed for its research.